 Professional goals are any goals that allow you to excel in your career, increase/develop your current skills, and develop new workplace skills and strengths.

-In many ways, these goals all ultimately contribute to your career success and satisfaction.
+In many ways, these goals ultimately contribute to your career success and satisfaction.
 These goals can contribute to any individual’s success.
 The specific career goals you set, however, will depend on your unique aspirations and dreams.

 Possible professional goals include boosting your communication skills, getting a college degree or certificate, gaining experience in your given field, getting a raise at work or moving up the company’s hierarchy, and pursuing any other career aspirations you may have.